danielgimenes/jHOG/README.md

 jHOG
 ====

-Java library to calculate "Histogram of Oriented Gradients" (HOG) descriptors of images.
+Java library to calculate "Histogram of Oriented Gradients" (HOG) descriptors of images for object detection.

 Results so far: